Get up close with alligators, snakes, and other local critters

-Drop by the Museum for a casual meet and greet to learn about alligators, snakes, and other fun critters that share Hilton Head Island.
-See animals up close, get hands-on, and learn how to safely share the Lowcountry with them.
+Drop by the Museum for a casual meet-and-greet with live animals from Hilton Head Island.
+See critters up close, take photos, and learn how to safely share the Lowcountry with them.

-You may cancel up to 24 hours in advance and receive a refund less a $5 booking fee.
-Within 24 hours of the program there will be no refund.
+Cancel up to 24 hours in advance for a refund less a $5 booking fee.
+No refund within 24 hours of the program.

 Critter Meet and Greet is held outdoors in the Bird's Eye View Theater which is to the left of the Discovery House - look for signs when you arrive on site.